 Alta.
 Home to the most extensive concentration of rock art created by hunter-gatherers in Northern Europe, Alta has over over 6,000 carvings, and over 3,000 of them are in the area immediately around the World Heritage Rock Art Centre.
 The Hjemmeluft panel carvings, the oldest of which are over 7,000 years old, depict human activities and rituals, myths, legends and a great variety of animals, all closely linked with the surrounding landscape.
-In the afternoon, an opportunity to visit the Northern Lights Cathedral (2013) before driving to Sorrisniva for a boat trip along the Alta river, taking in the impressive scenery.
+In the afternoon, an opportunity to visit the Northern Lights Cathedral (2013) before driving to Sorrisniva for a boat trip along the Alta river.

 Alta to Oslo.
 In the morning explore documentation of unesco-listed carvings and paintings discovered at Kåfjord, Transfarelv, Storsteinen and Amtmannsne, as well as the unlisted finds at Isnestoften, including the ‘Pippi stone;’ the first carved rock found in Alta, and a larger discovery unearthed nearby on Langnesholmen along with remains of Late Stone Age, Early Bronze and Iron Age dwellings.
 Both loose rocks are now exhibited at the Alta Museum.
 In the afternoon fly to Oslo (Scandinavian Airlines), arriving at the hotel in time for dinner.
 First of two nights in Oslo.